mauris-winata/G1_CAPTCHA_Beater/README.md

 2. Run 'make xdma'.
 This will build and install the xdma kernel module
 3. To build the software that communicates with the kernel driver, run 'make xdma_tools'
 4. Restart the machine and change back into the source directory, then run 'make load_driver' to load the xdma driver
-5. THe driver should be loaded now
+5. The driver should be loaded now

 ### Building Kernel Driver Accompanying Software ###
 1. Change directory into the source directory